DigitalFuturesOCADU/TinyFilmFestival/README.md

 ### Basic Matrix Examples
 Simple examples demonstrating fundamental LED matrix control:

-**NOTE** These are for general demonstration only.
-This is not how you should draw to the matrix for your projects.

 #### [BasicMatrix_01_SingleFrame](/examples/Basic%20Matrix/BasicMatrix_01_singleFrame/BasicMatrix_01_SingleFrame.ino)
 - Static pattern display on LED matrix